brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/method.md

 # Method in Ruby

 Method allows us to write the piece of code at one place which get executed many times.
+This encourages modularity in the programs since writing same code at different places tend to create more errors.

 __NOTE__: Ruby methods are similar to the functions in other languages.